Druck (TV series): Premise and plot

 The fifth season centers on Nora, one of Kiki's two sisters.
-After breaking up with Costantin, all her former friends reject her.
-Her mom is alcoholic and she has to face everything on her own, since Kiki is in another city with Carlos and Zoe, her other sister, avoids staying home with their mum.
+After breaking up with Constantin, all her former friends reject her.
+Her mom is an alcoholic and she has to face everything on her own, as Kiki moves to another city with Carlos, and Zoe, her other sister, avoids staying home with their mother as much as possible.
 She finds some new friends and a new love interest while she deals with her own mental health.
 COVID-19 is also one of the themes of this season.
 The first clip of season five was released on September 20, 2020.

 The sixth season centers on Fatou, member of Nora's new group of friends.
 The first clip of season six was released on December 13, 2020.
 Fatou starts a relationship with her crush Kieu My, while facing problems at school.
 She discovers she has dyscalculia and because of bad marks, she might not be able to graduate.
 Meanwhile, her friends' group is collapsing due to some arguments.
 For example, Ava and Mailin fight over the theme of social justice.
 Although only some COVID-19 restrictions are shown on screen, the season was filmed before the new lockdown, therefore it does not reflect the real German Coronavirus situation between December and February.

 The seventh season centers on Isi.
 The first clip of season seven was released on October 24, 2021.
 Having grown distant from their former clique, Ismail rekindles their friendship with childhood friend Sascha and befriends newcomer to school Lou, which will bring them closer to Constantin once more, as he also appears to be interested in Lou.
 The series also explores how Isi handles their non-binary identity with their loving yet absent parents and brother Umut, who is reacting increasingly negatively to his sibling’s androgynous expression.

 The eighth season centers on Mailin.
 The first clip of the season was released on April 24, 2022.

 Characters

-The following are characters in Druck.
+The following are characters in Druck, and their counterparts from the original Norwegian series: